benjamin-musil/benjamin-musil.github.io/README.md

 ## Ben Musil - Experience and Bio
 Thank you for stopping by!
 My name is Ben and I am married and father to two boys.
 I was born and raised in Austin, Texas and currently reside in the beautiful state of Montana!
-I graduated from Texas A&M with a B.S. in Mechanical Engineering and a minor in Computer Science.
+I graduated from Texas A&M with a B.S. in Mechanical Engineering and a minor in Computer Science and also took a few graduate-level courses in Software Engineering at the University of Texas.
+I am currently a software developer working full-time.
 I have steered my career to software engineering through further education, taking on more responsibilities at work, and pursuing personal projects to practice those skills.

 ## [Link to my GitHub](https://github.com/benjamin-musil/)